Kopi Luwak or Civet Coffee

 Why Did People Start Drinking Cat Poop Coffee?

-The Dutch then started sending it back to Europe.
-Unfortunately, the West’s demand for the amazing coffee bean began to grow, and the Dutch started struggling to keep up.
+The Dutch then began sending coffee back to Europe.
+Sadly, the demand for coffee in the West began to grow a lot.

 Recommended For You: Best Decaf Coffee Beans Brands UK (Comprehensive List)